 Tower of Fantasy tier list rankings

-Our complete Tower of Fantasy tier list is summarised in the table below, so if you want to know who sits at the top with a quick glance, these are the characters to pick.
+Our complete Tower of Fantasy tier list is summarised in the table below.
 For the finer details, keep scrolling for a breakdown of each character, including their strengths and weaknesses.

 |A||Tsubasa (Ice Wind Arrow), Meryl (Rosy Edge), Cocoritter (Absolute Zero), Huma (Molten Shield V2)|

 |B||Zero (Negating Cube), Shiro (Chakram of the Seas), Crow (Thunder Blades), Ene (Broadside)|